EnterpriseDB/tpa/architectures/M1/README.md

 M1
 ==

-A Postgres cluster with a single primary and n replicas.
+A Postgres cluster with a primary and a streaming replica, one Barman server, and any number of replicas cascaded from the first one.

 Cluster configuration
 ---------------------